mattwydra/projects/README.md

 - Integration of sound effects and music for a more immersive experience.
 - Improved accessibility features like colorblind modes and keyboard-only navigation.
 - Better mobile support for minigames
+- Home button to return to home page

 ## About Me
 This repository is a reflection of my journey as a developer and a creator.
 It blends my interests in coding, productivity, and gaming into a playful yet purposeful collection.
 Some projects lean toward the informal and fun side, while others aim to be polished and professional.
 I strive to strike a balance between learning, creating, and sharing what I’ve built with others.